 Ethical considerations in the design of the exhibit and its evaluation followed the British Educational Research Association (BERA, 2018) guidelines and were discussed with institutional funders and the Science Museum before the activity occurred.
 All respondents consented to providing graffiti wall responses as these were not mandatory for participation in the soundscape exhibit.
 Children only participated in any of the activities when accompanied by their appropriate adult.
-All data collected was anonymous and no characteristics about participants were solicited.
-Overall it was deemed (due to the nature of the exhibit, its design, and the types of responses being collected) there was very little risk of harm arising from participation.
+All data collected were anonymous and no characteristics about participants were solicited.
+Overall, it was determined that (due to the nature of the exhibit, its design, and the types of responses being collected) there was very little risk of harm arising from participation.

-The space soundscape was experienced by 1,003 people, recorded using a tally counter.
-The majority were in family groups (approximately three-quarters were children based on observations) with some independent adults also.
-It was observed that in families typically only the children contributed to the graffiti walls (with no substantive difference in respondents before and after) and in many cases accompanying adults did not take headphones when offered, perceiving the activity as just for their children.
-There were 535 and 446 responses (predominantly textual) on the pre- and post-soundscape graffiti walls respectively, rates of $53\pm2\%$ and $44\pm2\%$.
-This is some 3-10 times greater than reported for typical graffiti walls (Public Engagement with Research team, 2019) likely due to their integration into the overall activity here.
+The space soundscape was experienced by 1003 people, which was recorded using a tally counter.
+The majority were in family groups (approximately three-quarters were children, based on observations) with some independent adults too.
+It was observed that in families typically only the children contributed to the graffiti walls (with no substantive difference in respondents before and after), and in many cases, accompanying adults did not take headphones when offered, perceiving the activity as just for their children.
+There were 535 and 446 responses (predominantly textual) on the preand post-soundscape graffiti walls, respectively, corresponding to rates of $53\pm2\%$ and $44\pm2\%$.
+This is some 3-10 times greater than reported for typical graffiti walls (Public Engagement with Research team, 2019), likely due to their integration into the overall activity here.

-4 Results and Analysis
+4 Results and analysis

-The data captured on the pre- and post-soundscape graffiti walls are displayed in Figure 2.
-However, simply presenting these is insufficient to robustly demonstrate any potential changes and thus impacts.
-Instead, analysis is required and two approaches are taken here, namely quantitative linguistics and thematic analysis.
+The data captured on the pre- and post-soundscape graffiti walls are displayed in Fig. 2.
+However, simply presenting the data is insufficient to robustly demonstrate any potential changes and, thus, impacts.
+Instead, analysis is required, and two approaches are taken here, namely quantitative linguistics and thematic analysis.

-125 4.1 Quantitative linguistics
+4.1 Quantitative linguistics

-Quantitative linguistics investigates language using statistical methods and has uncovered several linguistic laws that mathematically formulate empirical properties of languages.
-One of these is Zipf's law - the frequency of words are approximately inversely proportional to their rank (where the more often a word is used the higher its rank, i.e. closer to 1) (Zipf, 1935, 1949).
-An alternative way this law is stated is that the statistical distribution of word ranks follows a power law with an exponent that is typically quoted as -1.
-Zipf's law holds well for almost all languages as well as many other human-created systems (Piantadosi, 2014).
+Quantitative linguistics investigates language using statistical methods and has uncovered several linguistic laws that mathematically formulate the empirical properties of languages.
+One of these is Zipf's law, which states that the frequency of words is approximately inversely proportional to their rank (where the more often a word is used, the higher its rank, i.e. closer to 1; Zipf, 1935, 1949).
+An alternative way in which this law is stated is that the statistical distribution of word ranks follows a power law with an exponent that is typically quoted as -1.
+Zipf's law holds well for almost all languages and many other human-created systems (Piantadosi, 2014).
 The Zipf exponent, however, can vary and is a measure of the diversity of words.
-Baixeries et al. (2013) showed that children's Zipf exponents become less-negative / shallower with age, demonstrating increasing variety of language and thus linguistic complexity as they develop.
-However, we are not aware of Zipf's law being exploited in public engagement evaluation before.
+Baixeries et al. (2013) showed that children's Zipf exponents become less negative/shallower with age, demonstrating an increasing variety of language and, thus, linguistic complexity as they develop.
+However, we are not aware of Zipf's law being exploited in a public engagement evaluation before.